 Since textbooks in educational psychology are written for prospective teachers, the question here is should respondent learning be included as a type of learning with the misleading promise that an understanding of it can shed light on how children learn, and is relevant to solving some classroom problems, especially those related to emotions?
 Whether included or not, respondent learning should not be held out as an account or description of what the "process" of learning is or how it occurs.
 It doesn't provide that sort of understanding.
-As seen in chapter III, psychopedagogics penetrates to the essentials of learning as such, and not to paradigms for learning specific contents (e.g., x signals y).
-Indeed, the Pavlovian paradigm for promoting signal learning presupposes the seven modes of learning to be explicated later.
+As seen in chapter III, psychopedagogics penetrates to the essentials of learning as such, and not to paradigm for promoting signal learning presupposes the seven modes of learning fully explicated in Chapter III.
 For example, if a learner did not sense, attend, perceive, think, imagine, and fantasize as well as remember, as a functionally coherent unity, he/she would not be able to even experience the signal learning "arrangement" and learn that x signals y.